-The following pieces are available for purchase directly from the artist, unless they have recently been sold and I’ve neglected to update this page.
-(Yeah, I’m human–it could happen.)
-If you are interested, please contact me for more information.
+The following pieces are available for purchase directly from me, unless they have recently been sold and I’ve neglected to update this page.
+(Yeah, I’m human — it could happen.)

 Acrylic on gessoed illustration board, sealed with clear acrylic front and back.
 16″ x 20″. $160 unframed.
 The lines which appear orange in the photograph are actually metallic copper.
 Three companion pieces are being produced, to be titled “orchard,” “field,” and “garden.”

 All the formality of a formal boardroom portrait… but it’s a duck.
-I painted this one from a photo I took when this guy visited our backyard bird feeder.
+This guy visited our backyard bird feeder, and I thought he was terribly handsome.

 2016; acrylic on stretched canvas; 18″ x 24″; $465 framed as shown ($432 unframed)